vanilla/docs/content/developer/contributing/coding-standard-php.md

 For up-to-date information you can look at our [self-hosting-requirements](https://github.com/vanilla/vanilla/tree/master#self-hosting-requirements) section.

-## Validating your PHP code with PHP_CodeSniffer
+## Validating your PHP code

 CodeSniffer is a tool you can plug into your IDE or run from the command line to help you adhere to a coding standard like this one.
-This installation guide requires PPH
+This installation guide requires PHP >= 7 and composer to be installed.

 1. Get CodeSniffer 2.8: `composer global require squizlabs/php_codesniffer:2.8.1`.
 1. Ensure that composer's `bin` directory is on your path.
 If it is `which phpcs` should return a path similar to the following: `~/.composer/vendor/bin/phpcs`